Health of the Lancashire Heeler

 Lancashire Heelers frequently live into their late teens and sometimes even longer.
 As with any breed, there are some inherited conditions and it is important that anyone interested in the breed knows about these before buying a puppy.

 Lancashire Heelers are a very healthy breed but there is a small incidence of hereditary diseases.
-The most important to be aware of in the Lancashire heeler are eye diseases.
+The most important Lancashire Heeler health issues to be aware of are eye diseases.

 It is important that even if you are buying a pet dog that you buy from stock that have had their eyes tested.
 Reputable breeders will supply eye testing certificates for your puppy.